MohitShridhar/genima/README.md

      headless=False
 ```

 If you are on a headless machine, turn off RLBench visualization with `headless=True`.

 You can save the generated target images to `/tmp/` by setting `save_gen_images=True`.
+But note that saving images to disk will slow down the evaluation speed.

 You can evaluate the same Genima agent on other tasks by generating a val set for that task.